 How much does this mindset apply to top management?
 Many concepts of management that we use today have been developed in times of Taylorism and Industrialization.
 For me as a leadership passionate, it is sometimes difficult to perceive the obvious blind spots management teams have when it comes to innovate their leadership style.
 You hear a lot of ambitious words, but rarely you observe a consistent behavior.
 Everybody in the organization is aware of it – except the managers themselves.
 As one CEO of a large retail company said to me:

-Often, if a new boss takes over, he demands: everything has to change!
-In reality he means: everything but me!”
+Often, when a new boss takes over, he demands: everything has to change!
+In reality he means: everything but me!

 This observation I can confirm: when somebody is too much claiming for agility and change regarding others it becomes suspicious.
 The reality behind might be that he wants to make others thinking and acting like him, because he himself may be hold back by a strong unconscious resistance to adapt himself.
 This is not agile!